 I am the Assistant Professor for Theatre at Brenau University and the Resident Costume Designer for the Gainesville Theatre Alliance in Georgia.
-I will teach courses in costume design, costume technology, and practicum.
-This season I will be designing The Wizard of Oz & Noises Off.
-This recent summer I worked with Lexington Children's Theatre as their Costume Designer for Cinderella - Commedia del arte.
+I will teach courses in costume design, costume technology, and Principles of Design.

 Though I have experience in different areas of theatre, my main emphasis is costume and make-up.
 My experiences relative to costuming range from design to construction of costumes to instructing courses in various aspects of costume work and makeup.
-At the University of Oklahoma, I taught the Costume Construction course for a year and the Makeup course for two years.
-In addition, I was a guest on the campus television show "Always Oklahoma," for a segment in which I applied costume makeup to the show's anchors.
+I have a particular propensity for corsetry.
+I have appeared on local TV as a makeup artist as well as worked with Renaissance Faires in assisting in character work.

 I also have the requisite knowledge and experience to instruct courses in the principal and general technical areas of theatre.
 I have held design apprenticeships, and have worked in numerous theatre production roles that have enabled me to further my experience in costuming, scenic, lighting, directing, and house management.

 What I bring is my imagination, overall passion, patience, and enthusiasm to teach.
 I am a personable, honest, and enthusiastic designer who relishes collaboration and problem-solving.
 I have a strong costume design interest in mythical beings, including their history and modern counterparts, which are distinct but similar.
 It is this link that led me to my MFA thesis.
 My thesis is the Unrealized Costume Designing of Peer Gynt, The Skriker, and Dark of the Moon.
 Each of the three plays contains mythical creatures that require a particular type of analysis and conceptual design.